Is your Boiler not working?

 Or at the very least refer to your boiler’s manual for more in-depth guidance.

-Boiler Not Working? – Your Certainly Not Free Fixes
+Boiler Not Working? – Certainly Not Free Fixes

 How much things will cost can vary considerably but let’s look at the common problems with expensive solutions.

-Patching a leak can sometimes be quite cheap if it’s small and easy to get to (if it isn’t then expect to pay a lot more) but replacement components can be quite costly.
+Patching a leak can sometimes be quite cheap if it’s small and easy to get to (if it isn’t then expected to pay a lot more), but replacement components can be quite costly.

 Boiler/ System Leaks